Jaba Ioseliani: Biography

-Ioseliani played a major role in the War in Abkhazia, which ended in a crushing defeat for government and Mkhedrioni forces in September 1993.
-Despite this, he was given a formal government position in September 1993 to enforce a national state of emergency in the Western Georgia amidst the Georgian Civil War.
+During the South Ossetia war and War in Abkhazia, Mkhedrioni led by Jaba Ioseliani attempted to take control of large areas of Abkhazia and South Ossetia with the goal of defeating separatist elements.
+After the defeat of the Georgian forces, Ioseliani was given a formal government position in September 1993 to enforce a national state of emergency in the Western Georgia amidst the Georgian Civil War.
 This gave him almost unlimited powers to detain people.
 He used these powers enthusiastically, imposing a severely repressive regime that was widely criticised by international human rights organisations.
 Supporters of the ousted Gamsakhurdia were vigorously targeted, especially in the pro-Gamsakhurdia region of Samegrelo, where the Mkhedrioni were accused of carrying out a number of extrajudicial killings.
 There were also widespread allegations that Ioseliani and his supporters were systematically "taxing" businesses and individuals in areas under their control.
+Mkhedrioni forces were reportedly engaging in rape, terrorism and looting of Georgian villages according to The New York Times.

 On 29 August 1995, Shevardnadze narrowly escaped assassination in a bomb attack.
 The attack was blamed on a shadowy coalition of "mafia forces" including Ioseliani and others.
 Ioseliani was detained on 15 November 1995 and held for three years pending trial, then on 10 November 1998 sentenced to 11 years for banditry, terrorism, and conspiring to kill Shevardnadze.
 He denied the charges and was eventually released in the spring of 2000 in a general amnesty of convicts.
 He suffered a heart attack on 26 February 2003 and died in a Tbilisi hospital a week later.
 He is buried in the Pantheon of Didube, Tbilisi.